 - pay an email service for active subscribers

-If your mailing list has up to 2,500 active subscribers, enjoy the benefits of our free pricing plan!
+If your mailing list has fewer than 500 active subscribers, enjoy the benefits of our free pricing plan!

 Send 15,000 emails every month at no cost.
 Make use of personalization, segmentation, ready-made email templates, and subscription forms to make email marketing yield additional income.